Bolivar, South Australia: Parks

 The southern boundary of the suburb runs along the Little Para River and includes greenspace and a shared path along the river.

 Transportation

 Rail

 The Adelaide-Port Augusta railway line had a station named Bolivar, which was north of where the Northern Expressway now crosses the railway (and several kilometres from Bolivar).
 There is still a crossing loop in the vicinity.

 Roads

 Bolivar is serviced by Port Wakefield Road, part of the National Highway, and the North–South Motorway, Adelaide's under construction major north–south road route.

 Air

-Frederic Custance made Australia's first monoplane flight at Bolivar on 17 March 1910.
+On 13 March 1910 during taxiing test by Mr. Wittber the plane (a Bleriot monoplane) became unexpectedly airborne in a hop caused by a gust of wind known as the Wittber hop, four days later Frederic Custance made Australia's first monoplane flight on 17 March 1910 in a paddock at Bolivar, South Australia.

+In the depicted scene, the City of Salisbury celebrates its heritage with a plaque and mosaic commemorating the Wittber Hop, highlighting the achievements of Australia's first pioneering flights.